-Cycling UK and our allies have spent several years lobbying for CWIS.
-So we’re really pleased (and actually somewhat relieved!) that it’s now been published.
+Cycling UK and our allies have spent several years lobbying for CWIS, so we’re really pleased (and actually somewhat relieved) that it’s now been published.
 All the more so following the release of new evidence from Glasgow University two days earlier, showing that regular cycle-commuters reduce their chances of cancer by 45% and the risks of cardiovascular disease by 46%.

 Reasons to be positive (despite the funding deficit!)

-To be honest, the content of the CWIS isn’t vastly different from the Government’s consultation draft from just over a year ago.
+The content of the CWIS isn’t vastly different from the Government’s consultation draft from just over a year ago.
 Given this, many readers will doubtless be expecting us to be sharply critical of it, particularly the lack of funding.
 We’re not, and nor are our partners.
 And I want to explain why.

 Firstly, this is the first time the Government has made any kind of multi-year commitment to invest in cycling and walking.
 Cycling UK and our allies – Sustrans, British Cycling, Living Streets and others – worked really hard for the legal commitment that secured this.
 It is a really important step forward.

-Had the CWIS been deferred till after 8 June, we might then have ended up waiting for several months for a new team of ministers to be persuaded (or not!) of the case for investing in cycling.
+Had the CWIS been deferred until after 8 June, we might have ended up waiting for several months for a new team of ministers to be persuaded (or not!) of the case for investing in cycling.
 So I really want to offer the officials my heartfelt thanks for what they have achieved.

 It adds: “The Government wants walking and cycling to be a normal part of everyday life, and the natural choices for shorter journeys such as going to school, college or work, travelling to the station, and for simple enjoyment.
 As part of our aim to build a society that works for all, we want more people to have access to safe, attractive routes for cycling and walking by 2040.”

 “Walking and cycling should be seen as transport modes in their own right and an integral part of the transport network, rather than as niche interests or town-planning afterthoughts.
 We need to build a local commitment together to support this national Strategy.”

-This is fantastic stuff!
-Yet this vision could so easily have ended up being diluted or lost, if the CWIS announcement had been delayed beyond the election.
+This is fantastic stuff.
+Yet this vision could so easily have ended up being diluted or lost if the CWIS announcement had been delayed beyond the election.

 That “sustained investment” will, of course, need to grow to much higher levels than is currently proposed.
-The All Party Parliamentary Cycling Group’s “Get Britain Cycling” report called for annual investment worth at least £10 per person for cycling – rising to progressively to £20 – and the Commons Transport Select Committee echoed that call.
+The All Party Parliamentary Cycling Group’s Get Britain Cycling report called for annual investment worth at least £10 per person for cycling – rising progressively to £20 – and the Commons Transport Select Committee echoed that call.

-At a time when capital spending on England’s motorways and trunk roads is starting to sky-rocket, direct Government investment in cycling and walking is set to fall to an annual allocation per person which would just about buy a litre of milk.
-Yet, with final decisions having now been made on CWIS funding, there’s absolutely no point crying over the lack of milk!
+At a time when capital spending on England’s motorways and trunk roads is starting to sky rocket, direct Government investment in cycling and walking is set to fall to an annual allocation per person which would just about buy a litre of milk.
+Yet, with final decisions having now been made on CWIS funding, there’s absolutely no point crying over the lack of milk.

-Instead, we need to look for the opportunities, and seize them.
+Instead, we need to look for the opportunities and seize them.
 Those opportunities really do exist, both within the CWIS itself and in the political circumstances of its birth.